PeaceJam

 PeaceJam is an international education program built around Nobel Peace Prize Laureates who work personally with youth to pass on the spirit, skills, and wisdom they embody.
 The goal of PeaceJam is to inspire a new generation of leaders who will transform themselves, their local communities, and the world.

-Florida State University serves as the headquarters for the Southeast PeaceJam region.
-Florida State students serve as PeaceJam Scholars and participate in all aspects of the PeaceJam program.
+Florida State students serve as PeaceJam scholars and participate in all aspects of the PeaceJam program.

 The PeaceJam Program: